achri19/NUMAN_2.0/readme.md

 *Input and output variables with their unit has been discussed in the supplementary materials.*

 *N.B.
 We discourage any unauthorized reproduction, distribution, or modification of the code for commercial purposes.
-By accessing or using the code, the user agree to acknowledge the authors appropriately in any derivative work or related publications.*
+By accessing or using the code, the user agrees to acknowledge the authors appropriately in any derivative work or related publications.*